-You really need only 3 ingredients to make a tasty pizza: dough, sauce, and cheese.
-In fact, some pizzas are made with just crust and sauce (a tomato pie), or just crust and cheese (a white pizza).
-So why would someone make a pizza with 156 ingredients?
+Why would someone make a pizza with 156 ingredients?
 To set a world record, of course!
-A chef in Australia combined 154 different kinds of cheese on 1 pie.
-The pizza was a normal size, so he could only sprinkle 1 gram of each cheese on the sauce.
-That still adds up to about 1/3 pound.
+A chef in Australia combined 154 different kinds of cheese with sauce and crust.
+The pizza was a normal size, so he could only sprinkle 1 gram of each cheese on the sauce, but that still adds up to about 1/3 pound.
 Maybe that’s why it was so popular – the restaurant sold all 797 of its 154-cheese pies in just 5 days!

 Wee ones: What shape is the pizza in the picture?
 See if you can find 3 things in the room that are that same shape.
 Do you think they’re bigger or smaller than that pizza?